ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Instances take a sequence of values each valid for the corresponding value type.
 - Array: Denoted `[]Type`, an instance takes a value for each of zero or more elements in a sequence of the given Type.
-An array may be of fixed or variable length.
+An array can be of fixed or variable length.
 - Collection: An unordered grouping of one or more values of the same type.

-For guidance on how these abstract concepts may be implemented in languages in accordance with language-specific design patterns and platform features, see {{implmapping}}.
+For guidance on how these abstract concepts can be implemented in languages in accordance with language-specific design patterns and platform features, see {{implmapping}}.